Thursday, 4 June 2015

 • Plan for the inevitable - to give detailed yet concise and honest answers to questions.
 Also have 2-3 questions of your own.

-• Prioritise the actual day - the interview should be the most important and you may be required for longer than you anticipate.
+• Prioritise the actual day - the interview should be the most important, and you may be required for longer than you anticipate.

 • Eat something light so that your tummy is lined and your energy is up!

-• Exact location - it's always good to find the venue a day before and, if not, to allow more time than you think you'll need on the day itself
+• Exact location - it's always good to find the venue a day before and, if not, to allow more time than you think you'll need on the day itself to travel there.
+Aim to be no more than 10 minutes early (it's always a good look!)

 DO NOT NETWORK, HAVE A CONVERSATION!